 Home » certificates

-Every now and then, you run into a situation where you might need an SSL/TLS certificate.
+Every now and then, you run into a situation where you might need an SSL (or TLS, as they nowadays usually actually are) certificate.
 You could always generate a self-signed one – but that won’t be trusted by anyone, so that’s no bueno.
-You could also order one online, even for free – but that’s kind of cumbersome,…Continue reading How to export the SSL/TLS certificate from a website using PowerShell?
+You could also order one online, even…Continue reading How to export the SSL (or TLS) certificate from a website using PowerShell?

 A while back I got a request to change the default certificate for an AKS cluster.
 A customer didn’t like the “Kubernetes Fake Certificate” that’s shown when no other matching certificates can be found, and they wanted it changed.
 So yours truly started googling, and as a result, this article…Continue reading How to replace the default fake “ACME” certificate for Kubernetes/AKS?